How Do I?

 I Used To Be Catholic / How Do I Return to the Church?

 Welcome back when you have been away?

 The best way to begin is to come to Mass.
 From there you can talk with one of the priests or call us.
 You can also schedule an appointment with one of our priests by calling 417-887-0600 to talk and discuss how to come back or if you have questions to be answered.

 Divorced but not remarried Catholics may come to Mass and receive Holy Communion.
 Those who have been divorced and remarried without an annulment should come forward to receive a blessing.
 Schedule an appointment with Father for more information on how to heal from a divorce, for annulment information and healing.
 You call Fr.
 Tom at 417-887-0600

 Explore A Religious Vocation

-If you feel you may have a vocation to the priesthood or religious life, contact Fr.
-Tom at 417-887-0600
+If you feel you may have a vocation to the priesthood or religious life, please contact one of our parish priests, either in person, or at 417-887-0600

 Parish Facility Scheduling & Rental